Top 10 Contract Mistakes That Can Sink Your Startup

 1. Non-Disclosure Agreements (NDAs)

-Do: Customize NDAs to clearly define the scope of confidential information and ensure the protection of your trade secrets.
+Do: Customize NDAs to clearly define the scope of confidential information and permitted exceptions, scope of permitted use, permitted recipients, and ensure protection of your trade secrets.

-Don’t: Use vague, overly broad NDAs that may be unenforceable or make potential partners hesitant to engage in deals.
+Don’t: Use form NDAs or vague or overly broad NDAs that may be unenforceable or make potential partners hesitant to engage in deals.

 2. Proprietary Information and Inventions Assignment Agreements (PIIAAs)

-Do: Have every employee and contractor sign a PIIAA to ensure your startup owns all intellectual property they create.
+Do: Have every founder, employee and contractor sign an agreement assigning their work product and inventions to your startup to establish clear and documented title of ownership over all intellectual property they create.

 Don’t: Neglect to secure IP ownership early—failing to do so can result in IP disputes that make your startup less attractive to investors.